LukeHatton21/china_lcoh_model/README.md

 Fourth, run the hydrogen_model.py.
 I recommend that you save a different version for each model configuration run.
 Given the large volumes of data and the optimisation of electrolyser size on a location by location basis, it is very slow to run (e.g., 3 weeks for a year of data globally).

+## POSTPROCESSING

+Graph plotting functions and other postprocessing scripts (e.g., cost-supply curve generation, LCOH heatmaps) are included in the postprocessing folder.

 ## LICENSE
 BSD 3-Clause License
 Copyright (C) 2023-2025  Luke Hatton